RetroArch Tutorial

 Error loading content

 Some PAL PS1 games (mostly by Infogrames and EA) use LibCrypt anti-piracy protection.
-For these games, you must have the SBI file in order to properly emulate them properly.
+For these games, you must have the SBI file in order to emulate them properly.

 Depending on where you downloaded the game, an SBI file might already be included in it.
 If that's the case, simply make sure the SBI file and your PS1 ISO have the same name.
 If the SBI file isn't there with your PAL ISO, you can download a collection of all SBI files below.